midiaz/Policies/README.md

 # Policies
-Simple Test API using Polly to handle Transient Errors Policies used:
+Simple Test API using Polly to handle Transient Errors.
+Policies used:
 - Wait and retry
 - Circuit Breaker